gcavalcante8808/zbx-docker/README.md

 With this solution, you can start to monitor your docker containers on your Servers.

+Aditionally, you can monitor your docker cluster nodes and services.

 Requirements
 ------------

 For now, the Zabbix User should have access to the docker socket.

+To use docker swarm mode monitoring the target where the userparameters are installed need to be a **manager** of the cluster.

 Installation - Standard